 KISS prompted one local preacher to devote several sermons to describing how the presence of our radio station was a clear indicator that the world was on its way to the depths of hell.
 According to him, WKSF stood for "We Kindle Satan's Fire," KISS stood for "Knights in Satan's Service", and the station's FM frequency of 99.9 was "666" turned upside down.
 We pointed out that it was actually only 6.66 upside down so we were really only 1/100th as bad as he thought we were.

-The original KISS-FM staff featured my friend K. C. Jones and Brother Bill.
+The original KISS-FM staff featured my friend K. C. Jones, Dawn, John Stevens, and Brother Bill.
 Soon we added "G.T." to the line up and for the next four years we ruled the airwaves of Western NC, SC, and parts of Tennesee and Georgia.
 Over the years the lineup included Chuck Finley, John Oliver, Kenny B. (Kenn Buckner), Vic Thomas (Tommy Clevinger), Ric Hampton (Ric Rowe), and Paul Turner, who is now a nationally-known voice talent heard on Court TV, Monday Night Football, and CNN.
 Paul has one of those deep voices that makes you think he has five testicles and takes hormone shots.
 He makes me sound like Mickey Mouse.

 When I moved to Asheville I lived in an apartment owned by a man named Willard (but no, we didn't have rats, thank God).
 My roommate, was K. C., who was into betting on football games, so we spent every weekend with three TVs on, each tuned to a different game, with K. C. alternately whooping for joy or cursing and beating on the floor with every play from scrimmage.